England | Scotland | Wales | Northern Ireland | Ireland

 First for Wellbeing is not for crisis or emergency situations.
 If you need urgent assistance please dial 111

-If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements and discuss which vaccinations may be required ( we need at least 6-8 weeks notice before you need your first vaccination would be due).
+If you require any vaccinations relating to foreign travel you need to book a telephone consultation with our Travel Nurse to discuss your travel arrangements and discuss which vaccinations may be required ( we need at least 6-8 weeks notice before you need your first vaccination would be due).
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.
 It is important to make this initial appointment as early as possible - at least 6-8 weeks before you travel.

 Further appointments may be required depending on what you need before you travel.